 - On the next page, do not click Continue, which activates the account and bills you.
 Instead, click the blue button labeled Login to PayPal Manager, which creates a test account.

-You now have Payflow test login credentials, which you will use to populate the following fields in your requests:
+With an API user set up, use the credentials to populate the following fields in your requests:

 Create a PayPal Developer account

 The PayPal Developer account allows merchants and developers to create, reset and delete sandbox accounts.
 Additionally, all emails generated by the sandbox are delivered to a special mailbox that is only accessible from the PayPal Developer portal.
 If you have a live PayPal account, you can sign in using those credentials.
 If not, create a new account and login.
 Use the Developer portal to manage all your PayPal development related work.